-\textit{Aggregated Performance.} The performance of all models across the decision-maker pools is presented in Table~\ref{tab:agg_performance}.
-Overall, across both real-world and synthetic data, our framework produces models with at least the accuracy of all baselines.
-Individual-level performance is presented in Appendix~\ref{sec:appendix_empirical}.
+\textit{Aggregated Performance.} The mean accuracy of each model over all participants\todo{mean or weighted?} is shown in \cref{tab:agg_performance}.
+Overall, on both real and synthetic data, our framework produces models \emph{at least as accurate} as all baselines.
+Individual-level performance is presented in \cref{sec:appendix_empirical}.
 Additionally, editing functions $\inner$ learned for the decision-makers provide insight into how they process the input features to reach their final decision.
-We demonstrate this interpretability through case studies of the editing functions learned for the simulated decision-maker DM1 and a real-world participant from Study One.
+We demonstrate this interpretability through case studies of the editing functions learned for the simulated decision-maker DM1 and a real-world participant P4 from Study One.

-\textit{ Participant 4 in Study One.} The two-stage model learned for participant 4 (w/ hinge loss) is illustrated in \cref{fig:example_models} (top row).
+\textit{ Participant P4 in Study One.} The two-stage model learned for P4 (w/ hinge loss) is illustrated in \cref{fig:example_models} (top row).
 The editing function plots show the following nuances of their decision-making process for pairwise comparisons of kidney patients: (a) \textit{number of dependents} and \textit{number of alcoholic drinks} are the two most important features, as reflected by the large choice contributions of these features; (b) \textit{number of past crimes} is considered mostly irrelevant by this participant; (c) \textit{life decades gained} is relevant only when the patient has zero dependents, indicating a conditional interaction between these two features; (d) for \textit{number of dependents}, a difference of 1 vs 0 dependents is much more significant to the final choice than a difference of 2 vs 1 dependents --- approximately a threshold decision rule such that any non-zero number of dependents contributes equally; (e) similarly for \textit{life decades gained} and \textit{number of alcoholic drinks}, for certain conditions on \textit{number of dependents}, the participant employs threshold decision rules.
-Our model is able to learn all of these decision-making nuances with an accuracy of 0.78 ($\pm$ 0.05), but a trained logistic classifier (bottom-left in \cref{fig:example_models}) has a lower accuracy of 0.76 ($\pm$ 0.04) and only uncovered points (a) and (b) above, while a trained decision-tree model (bottom-right in \cref{fig:example_models}) has an accuracy of 0.70 ($\pm$ 0.03) and only uncovered points (a), (c), and (d).
+Our model is able to learn all of these decision-making nuances with an accuracy of 0.78 ($\pm$~0.05), but a trained logistic classifier (bottom-left in \cref{fig:example_models}) has a lower accuracy of 0.76 ($\pm$~0.04) and only uncovered points (a) and (b) above, while a trained decision-tree model (bottom-right in \cref{fig:example_models}) has an accuracy of 0.70 ($\pm$~0.03) and only uncovered points (a), (c), and (d).